 The Southern Wesleyan University campus takes pride in its safety record.
 The Campus Resource Office is responsible for overall campus security.
-Security guards are on duty for twenty-two hours a day.
 A copy of the most recent campus crime report is available in the Office of Student Life, the Safety and Security Office, or on our website under "Welcome Center."